Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Genericity of Birkhoff sections

 It is clear that we can choose some $\widetilde h_2$ satisfying this condition (see also \cite[Lemma 3.15]{CV1} for more general statements on this type of perturbations, considered in the $C^1$-topology).
 It follows that $(\widetilde \lambda,\widetilde \omega)$ is a stable Hamiltonian structure that is $C^\infty$-close to $(\lambda,\omega)$, coincides with it outside of $V=T^2\times(1/2-\varepsilon,1/2+\varepsilon)\subset T^2\times I$ and whose Reeb vector field has a non-constant slope in $V$.
 The perturbation can hence be applied in each connected component of $U$. \end{proof}

-It follows from the previous lemma and the fact that contact non-degenerate SHS are $C^1$-dense \cite[Theorem 4.6]{CV1}, that $\mathcal{B}$ is $C^1$-dense.
-The techniques in \cite[Theorem 4.6]{CV1} allow us to prove that $\mathcal{B}_s$ is dense with $C^1$-topology in the one-form $\lambda$ and $C^\infty$-topology in $\omega$.\\
+It follows from the previous lemma and the fact that contact non-degenerate SHS are $C^1$-dense \cite[Theorem 4.6]{CV1}, that $\mathcal{B}$ is $C^1$-dense among SHS.
+The techniques in \cite[Theorem 4.6]{CV1} allow us to prove that $\mathcal{B}_s$ is dense with $C^1$-topology in the 1-form $\lambda$ and $C^\infty$-topology in $\omega$ as we explain below.